steegi/homebrew-sugar/README.md

 The brews in this repository assume that MAMP is installed with the defaults as mentioned earlier.
 They create their own database and subdirectories following the naming scheme of the formula itself.

-I.e. if we install SugarCRM community edition 6.5.8 like so
+I.e. When we install SugarCRM community edition 6.5.8 like so
 ```
 brew install steegi/sugar/sgr657ce
 ```